robertccain/loganalysis/README.md

 status_fail  	 time_fail   Test
 404 NOT FOUND  2016-07-17  2.315068995

+I used views to call the first two queries.

+create view popart as
+  SELECT title, count(*) as num FROM articles
+  INNER JOIN authors ON (authors.id = articles.author)
+  JOIN log ON (REPLACE(log.path, '/article/', '')=articles.slug)
+  group by title
+  order by num desc
+  limit 3;

+  create view popauth as
+      SELECT name, count(*) as num FROM authors
+      INNER JOIN articles ON (authors.id = articles.author)
+      JOIN log ON (REPLACE(log.path, '/article/', '')=articles.slug)
+      group by name
+      order by num desc;

+This was not a requirement.
+However, I found it made the python sheet cleaner and easier to manage.
+It was a personal choice.

 The following views are used to build the last query:

 create view dateco as